 |Star Wars: The Clone Wars||8.1||41090||Science Fiction, Animation, Action-Adventure|

 |Lego Star Wars: The Freemaker Adventures||7.6||607||Science Fiction, Comedy, Kids, Animation, Action-Adventure|

 |Lego Star Wars: The Yoda Chronicles||7.4||396||Animation, Comedy, Action-Adventure, Science Fiction|

-The live-action blockbuster will be offered on Premium Access.Read more…
+The live-action blockbuster is now offered on with a Disney+ subscription.Read more…

 Find out where Elsa, Anna, Kristoff, Olaf and Sven are headed next with one of these streaming platforms.Read more…